-Plaintiffs, Cydney Hardy Griffin and Michele G. Whitehead, seek judicial review of the Final Decision and Order of the State Board of Equalization.
+AGREED FINAL ORDER Plaintiffs, Cydney Hardy Griffin and Michele G. Whitehead, seek judicial review of the Final Decision and Order of the State Board of Equalization.
 Specifically, Plaintiffs urge this Court to void the dismissal of their appeal involving Greenbelt classification and the imposition of rollback taxes for tax years 2008, 2009, and 2010.
 The State Board denied Plaintiffs' appeal because the subject property did not satisfy the minimum acreage requirement for Greenbelt qualification under Tenn.
 Code Ann. § 67-5-1004(1)(B).
-Namely, the transfer of the subject property in 2010 divided the land into three smaller tracts.
+Namely, the transfer of the subject property had been classified as Greenbelt, none of the smaller tracts.
 Although the original property had been classified as Greenbelt, none of the smaller tracts met the 15-acre requirement.
 Shelby-County then properly imposed a rollback assessment for tax years 2008, 2009, and 2010 pursuant to Tenn.
 Code Ann. § 67-5-1008(d)(1)(A).
 On September 26, 2016, however, this Court entered the Consent Order Reforming Deeds, retroactively amending that 2010 transfer.
 Specifically, the Consent Order rescinded the division of the property into three smaller tracts, and re-conveyed the entire property to Plaintiffs as tenants in common, effective as of December 14, 2010.
 Accordingly, the subject property satisfies the minimum acreage requirement under Tenn.
 Code Ann. § 67-5-1004(1)(B).
 In other words, the subject property would not have been removed from Greenbelt in 2011, and Shelby County would not have imposed a rollback assessment for tax years 2008, 2009, and 2010.
 For the foregoing reasons, it is ORDERED that the removal of Plaintiff's property from Greenbelt classification in 2011 is vacated.
 It is further ORDERED that the rollback assessment for tax years 2008, 2009, and 2010 is vacated.
 Plaintiff's, Cydney Hardy Griffin and Michele G. Whitehead, shall pay the court costs in this cause for which execution may issue.
 This case is hereby remanded to the State Board for further proceedings not inconsistent with this Order.
 IT IS SO ORDERED, ADJUDGED, AND DECREED.

-Entered this day of the Ember, 2016,
+Entered this day of Portenber, 2016, DEC - 7 2016

 JoeDae L. Jenkins

 JOEDAE L. JENKINS CHANCELLOR

 PREPARED BY:

-HERBERT H. SLATERY III Attorney General and Reporter

-S. JAPLIM (#34764)

-Office of the Attorney General

-Tax Division

-P.O.
-Box 20207

-Nashville, TN 37202-0207

-Attorneys for Assessment Appeals Commission and State Board of Equalization
+HERBERT H. SLATERY III Attorney General and Reporter S. Jac Lim S. JAE/LIM (#34764) Assistant Attorney General Office of the Attorney General Tax Division P.O.
+Box 20207 Nashville, TN 37202-0207 (615) 532-2935 Attorneys for Assessment Appeals Commission and State Board of Equalization D.C. & M.

-GREGORY D. COTTON (#13679)

-195 S. Center Street, Suite 100 Collierville, TN 38017

-Attorney for Plaintiffs

-JOHN B. TURNER, JR (#18258)

-Assistant County Attorney

-Shelby County Government

-160 N. Main Street, Suite 950

-Memphis, TN 38103

-Attorney for Cheyenne Johnson and David Lenoir

-I hereby certify that a true and exact copy of the foregoing has been served on all attorneys of record via U.S. Mail, postage prepaid, addressed to:
+2 GREGORY D. GOTTON (#13679) 195 S. Center Street, Suite 100 Collierville, TN 38017 (901) 683-1215 Attorgey for Plaintiffs JOHN B. TURNER, JR (#18258) Assistant County Attorney Stelby County Government Y60 N. Main Street, Suite 950 Memphis, TN 38103 (901) 222-2100 Attorney for Cheyenne Johnson and David Lenoir CERTIFICATE OF SERVICE I hereby certify that a true and exact copy of the foregoing has been served on all 3 attorneys of record via U.S. Mail, postage prepaid, addressed to:

-GREGORY D. COTTON 195 S. Center Street, Suite 100 Collierville, TN 38017 (901) 683-1215 on this the 28th day of November, 2016.

-JOHN B. TURNER, JR. Assistant County Attorney Shelby County Government 160 N. Main Street, Suite 950 Memphis, TN 38103 ac Lin
+GREGORY D. COTTON 195 S. Center Street, Suite 100 Collierville, TN 38017 (901) 683-1215 JOHN B. TURNER, JR. Assistant County Attorney Shelby County Government 160 N. Main Street, Suite 950 Memphis, TN 38103 on this the \28th\day of November, 2016.

-S. JAELIM (#34764)

-BEFORE THE TENNESSEE STATE BOARD OF EQUALIZATION ASSESSMENT APPEALS COMMISSION
+5.0 ac Lin S. JAE (1M (#34764) Assistant Attorney General BEFORE THE TENNESSEE STATE BOARD OF EQUALIZATION ASSESSMENT APPEALS COMMISSION In re: